fpradelli94/rh_mocafe/README.md

 ├── notebooks
 ├── saved_sim
 ├── saved_sim_archive # only on Zenodo
-├── sif               # only on Zenodo
 ├── src
 └── visualization
 ```

 Let's see them one by one:

-### :file_folder: `input_images`
+### :file_folder: `input_patients_data`
 Contains patient-specific images, derived from the Optical Coherence Tomography Angiography.
+They are

-They are used in the program to generate the initial condition for the simulation.
+used in the program to generate the initial condition for the simulation.

+It also contain the patient parameters (e.g. RH dimension) in the `patients_parameters.json` file.

 ### :file_folder: `notebooks`
-Contains two Jupyter Notebooks :
-- `parameters.ipynb` : Generates the `.csv` table of the simulation's parameters.
+Contains the Jupyter Notebooks `parameters.ipynb`, which generates the `.csv` table of the simulation's parameters.
-- `vessels_image_processing` : process the images contained in `input_images` to generate the binaries used to
-reconstruct the initial capillaries in 3D

-The output of the notebooks is in `notebooks/out`.
-You can generate it running the notebooks, or you can find them on
+The output of the notebook is in `notebooks/out`.
+You can generate it running the notebooks.
-Zenodo.

 ### :file_folder: `saved_sim`
 This folder will be generated at the first simulation and will contain the simulation files, if you run some